 “Many patients seek care because of the appearance of acne,” Dr. Housewright said.
 “This can alter the way they dress, clothes they wear or social activities that they participate in.”

-If you’ve become embarrassed about your back acne, or if it’s altering your lifestyle, you may want to talk to a dermatologist to prevent scarring.
+If you’ve become embarrassed about your back acne or if it’s altering your lifestyle, you may want to talk to your doctor or see a dermatologist.
+They can help you figure out the cause of your acne and come up with a game plan to provide relief and prevent scarring.

 “The most concerning issue is scar formation,” Dr. Housewright said.
 “Some younger patients are not bothered by this.
 However, as they age, the scarring may be an issue that they care about.
-Prevention is much better than treatment with regards to acne scars.”
+Prevention is much better than treatment.”